suusanp/stealth-health/m5/prototype.md

 - **Usage of SHA256**:  We chose this algorithm for its widespread acceptance as a secure hash algorithm, providing a good balance between speed and security.
 - **Unique Seed Generation**: Combining the current ISO date string with a random number ensures that the seed for our hash is highly unpredictable, this makes the encryption key harder to guess.
-- **Secure Storage of Key**: The resulting encryption key, is stored securely using expo-secure-store for the reasons mentionned in the above section (isolating it within the device's secure storage and ensuring it's not accessible without authentication).
+- **Secure Storage of Key**: The resulting encryption key, is stored securely using expo-secure-store for the reasons mentioned in the above section (isolating it within the device's secure storage and ensuring it's not accessible without authentication).

-We then encrypt the health metrics using the AES encryption funtion provided by CryptoJS.
+We then encrypt the health metrics using the AES encryption function provided by CryptoJS.
 AES is particularly suitable for mobile environments where computational resources are limited as it can encrypt large amounts of data quickly.
 Below is the implementation detail:

 ```javascript
 import * as FileSystem from 'expo-file-system';